david-fong/gemel/README.md

 ### What impact I want gemel to have

-The hope is that gemel can faithfully demonstrate benefits of structured programming at a high enough degree of quality to spark other peoples' interest in moving toward such a direction when designing future programming ecosystems.
+The hope is that gemel can faithfully demonstrate benefits of structural tooling for programming with a high enough degree of quality to spark other peoples' interest in moving toward such a direction when designing future programming ecosystems.

 I would love for gemel to gain interest as a proof-of-concept and exploring-ground for building a human-friendlier programming ecosystem.
 I would love for people to eventually join the continual effort to improve it.
 The intention is not for gemel itself to become widely depended upon for real-world work.